Common Misconceptions About Volume

 Here are some common misconceptions about volume, along with the reality and the reasons behind these misconceptions:

-Reality: The volume of a hollow object can be less than, equal to, or greater than the volume of a solid object with the same outer dimensions, depending on the thickness of the hollow object's walls.
+• Myth: The volume of a hollow object is always less than the volume of a solid object with the same outer dimensions.

 To avoid these misconceptions, it's essential to understand the definition of volume and how it relates to different physical properties, such as weight and shape.
 Here are some simple tips to keep in mind: